guard/guard/README.md

 ------------

 You can interact with Guard and enter commands when Guard has nothing to do.
 You'll see a command prompt `>` when Guard is ready to accept a command.
-The command line supports history navigation and auto-completion by pressing `<tab>`.
+The command line supports history navigation with the `↑` and `↓` arrow keys, and auto-completion with `<tab>` key.

 You can execute the following commands: